-All food services are provided at Highseas including self-serve breakfast, self-serve lunch for the workday, and a home-cooked dinner.
-On Saturdays, the designated "kitchen crew" of students prepares a meal with support from the residential staff including two professional Resident Supervisors and a team of Residential Advisors who are alumni of the SSP.
+All food services are provided, including self-serve breakfast, lunch at the laboratory's Roscoe's Café, and dinner at Highseas.
+On weekends, the designated "kitchen crew" comprised of 4-5 students prepares a meal with support from the residential staff.
+Residence staff include a professional Resident Supervisor and a team of Residential Advisors who are alumni of the SSP.

-Though van transportation is provided, Highseas is within walking or biking distance from the Laboratory, Acadia National Park, and the village of Bar Harbor.
+Though van transportation is available in inclement weather, students are encouraged to travel on their own, as Highseas is within walking or biking distance from the Laboratory, Acadia National Park, and the village of Bar Harbor.
 Nearby recreational activities include hiking, biking, shopping and sampling the offerings of local restaurants.
 On weekends, longer excursions are generally arranged; students have the opportunity to bike, hike, and explore other towns on the island.

-Students at the Farmington, CT campus are housed at the University of St. Joseph, a private university located close to JAX Genomic Medicine.
+Students at the Farmington, Conn. campus are housed at the University of St. Joseph, a private university located close to JAX Genomic Medicine.

 Summer students live in the North Dormitory of The University of Saint Joseph (USJ) as a critical part of their internship experience.
 This loft-like dormitory is located five miles from JAX-GM and has all modern amenities, including a common kitchen and bathroom, a living room space and separate bedrooms.
 Students have 24/7 access to the JAX fitness center on the research campus, as well as access to fitness and rec facilities at USJ.
 The North Dormitory overlooks USJ’s beautiful campus, situated close to a vibrant downtown West Hartford and several popular cultural centers.
 The residence life team includes a JAX Residence Supervisor and Resident Advisor, who help support the development of a close-knit, scholarly community.

 Meals are generally be provided in the USJ dining hall located just next to the North Dormitory.
 Housekeeping services and basic bedroom furniture are provided.
 Summer students also have many opportunities for offsite activities in West Hartford and the surrounding areas including Bishops Corner and Blue Back Square.
-They will also go to Boston to see a Red Sox game and visit New York City to tour the American Museum of Natural History.
+They may be opportunities to go to Boston or visit New York City.